 Upper limb neurological examination frequently appears in OSCEs.
 You’ll be expected to pick up the relevant clinical signs using your examination skills.
 This upper limb neurological examination OSCE guide provides a clear step by step approach to examining the neurology of the upper limbs, with an included video demonstration.
-Check out the upper limb neurological examination mark scheme here.

 The main point of a neurological examination is to localise where in the nervous system the problem is.
 This can seem daunting, but with practice, it is relatively straightforward.
 The most basic localisation question you have to think about during the upper(and lower) limb examination is: